IBM-Cloud/swift-helloworld/README.md

 OK

-App swift-helloworld-estado was started using this command `Server`
+App swift-helloworld-estado was started using this command `Server -bind 0.0.0.0:$PORT`

 Showing health and status for app swift-helloworld-estado in org roliv@us.ibm.com / space dev as roliv@us.ibm.com...
 OK